AmoebaThree/RaspberryPiSetup/README.md

 - `sudo apt-get install redis-server`
 - `sudo vim /etc/redis/redis.conf`
 - In this file, set the "bind" directive to include `192.168.0.1`
-- `sudo service redis-server restart`
+- `sudo systemctl restart redis-server.service`

 On any clients you want to try the CLI with: